kalpanabaheti/A-Little-About-My-Day-To-Day/Game Arena Systems/PuzzleGames/NQUEENS/README.md

 ## Instructions to install game -

-1) Download the NQUEENS zip file and extract the repository from it.
+1) Download the NQUEENS zip file and extract the repository from it - https://drive.google.com/file/d/1cWME8CjSDE52gBJVZyrYgrNbpdYwH5fl/view?usp=sharing

 2) Ensure you have python 3.7 or above installed in your path